 Acetylcysteine, an antioxidant, is sometimes given for patients at high risk but has no proven benefit.

 Periprocedural continuous venovenous hemofiltration has no proven benefit compared with other less invasive strategies in preventing acute kidney injury in patients who have chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more and who require high doses of contrast; also, it is not practical.
 Therefore, this procedure is not recommended.
-Patients undergoing regular hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more for end-stage renal disease who require contrast do not need supplementary, prophylactic hemodialysis after the procedure.
+Patients undergoing regular hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more for end-stage kidney disease who require contrast do not need supplementary, prophylactic hemodialysis after the procedure.

 Although most patients recover from use of iodinated radiocontrast without clinical consequences, all such radiocontrast is nephrotoxic.

 Suspect contrast nephropathy if serum creatinine increases 24 to 48 hours after a contrast study.

 Decrease the risk of contrast nephropathy, particularly in patients at risk, by minimizing the use and volume of contrast and expanding volume when possible.